LiangliangNan/Easy3D/CONTRIBUTING.md

 what license.
 Even code using the same license as Easy3D may not be copied without attribution.

-In addition to the code, a complete feature includes:
+A complete feature includes:

+- the code (i.e., implementation of the new feature);
 - a change log including a description of the new feature;
 - reference documentation (like other existing features);
 - a minimal example;